ChuanMeng/RLT4Reranking/README.md

 We consider three retrievers: BM25, SPLADE++ ("EnsembleDistil") and RepLLaMA (7B).
 We use [Pyserini](https://github.com/castorini/pyserini) to get the retrieved lists returned by BM25 and SPLADE++.
 For RepLLaMA, we use the retrieved lists shared by the original author.
+Note that we rely on publicly available indexes to increase our paper's reproducibility; for Robust04, we only consider BM25 because RepLLaMA and SPLADE++'s indexes are not publicly available at the time of writing.

 All retrieved lists would be stored in the directory `datasets/msmarco-v1-passage/runs` or `datasets/robust04/runs`.